rafaelalmeidatk/reactiflux.com/src/blog/2019-census/index.md

 # Reactiflux census 2019

-We recently ran a user survey with the aim of better understanding just who is using Reactiflux (or, at least, those who felt comfortable answering a voluntary survey with demographic questions).
+We recently ran a user survey with the aim of better understanding just who is using Reactiflux (or, at least, who felt comfortable answering a voluntary survey with demographic questions).
 The results are in.

 ## The questions